News and Updates

 How does it work?

 TADPOLE provides a list of individuals at an age that puts them at risk of AD.
 A history of informative measurements (from imaging, psychology, demographics, genetics, etc.) from each individual is available to inform forecasts.
 Each individual has agreed to a follow-on assessment.

 TADPOLE participants predict future measurements from these individuals and submit their predictions by the submission deadline: 15 November 2017.

 Once future measurements are available, TADPOLE will evaluate each forecast against them, collate and compare results, publish the results, award prizes and, ultimately, write up a scientific paper co-authored with active participants that input sufficient information.

 We encourage forecasts from any source: statistical, mathematical, or computational models; or simply informed guesses by human experts.
 The competition is open to anyone: from statisticians to neurologists; from industry or academic research; from professor to high-school student.

 Join the challenge!

-Consultation on the details of the challenge remains open until 15 August 2017 after which the rules will be fixed.
-We welcome thoughts and suggestions on all aspects of the challenge before then – please email email@example.com.
+Consultation on the details of the challenge was open from 15 June 2017 until 15 August 2017 after which the rules will be fixed.
+We welcome thoughts and suggestions on all aspects of the challenge before then – please visit the Google Group, or email email@example.com.